 If crabgrass is a problem for you, apply a crabgrass treatment at the proper time.
 In the North, apply a crabgrass treatment in late April.
 If you live in the South, do so earlier in mid-March.

-In the summer, mow your grass every week and make sure it gets an inch of water per week from either you or Mother Nature.
-Keep fertilizing with a weed killer and fertilizer blend every six to eight weeks.
+In the summer, mow your grass every other week and make sure it gets an inch of water per week from either you or Mother Nature.
+Keep fertilizing according to soil-test recommendations.

-In the fall, prepare your lawn for winter by giving it one last round of fertilizer.
-Keep mowing until the grass stops growing and rake up or mulch any fallen leaves before the cold sets in.
+Keep mowing until the grass stops growing in fall and rake up or mulch any fallen leaves before the cold sets in.
 Whole leaves left on the lawn provide a sheltering place for insects and rodents.
 Raking or mulching makes sure your yard isn't unintentionally inviting unwanted guests.

 Lawn Edging Materials